Professional cleaning services prevent Norovirus outbreaks in homes and businesses and can save hundreds of lives a year in the US.

 - Wear rubber gloves and other protective equipment when cleaning contaminated areas.

-- Avoid contact with others, and do not treat a possibly infected person, if you believe you may be infected.
+- Avoid contact with others, and do not treat a possibly infected person, if you believe you may be affected.

 - Wash all fruits and vegetable thoroughly.